Feedback and Complaints

 - Complaints Process

-We have a dedicated feedback line that clients can use to provide service-related comments.
-Feedback, in the form of a recorded message, can be made at any time, anonymously if preferred.
+We have a dedicated telephone number for our clients to use for service-related comments.
+A recorded message may be left at any time, anonymously if preferred.

 Feedback Line: (08) 9311 8219

 To submit your feedback online, please complete the Online Consumer Feedback Form.
 A copy of your feedback will be sent to your email address, and feedback can be provided anonymously if preferred.